Skip to main content

 • Fatigue (from having too few red blood cells)

 Most of these side effects tend to go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Be sure to ask your child’s doctor or nurse about medicines to help reduce side effects, and let them know if your child has side effects so they can be managed.
+Be sure to let your child’s doctor or nurse know if your child has side effects so they can be managed.

 Side effects of certain chemo drugs

-Along with the effects listed above, some drugs can have specific side effects.
+Some chemo drugs can also have specific side effects.
 For example:

 Doxorubicin can damage the heart.
-Doctors try to reduce this risk as much as possible by limiting the doses of doxorubicin and by checking the heart with an echocardiogram (an ultrasound of the heart) during treatment.
-This drug can also cause skin damage if it should leak out of the vein while it is being given.
+Doctors try to reduce this risk as much as possible by limiting the doses of doxorubicin, checking the heart with an echocardiogram (an ultrasound of the heart), and giving medicine to protect the heart (such as dexrazoxane) during treatment.
+Doxorubicin can also cause skin damage if it leaks out of the vein while it is being given.

 Cisplatin and carboplatin can affect the kidneys.
 Giving plenty of fluids can help reduce this risk.
 These drugs can also affect hearing.
 Your child’s doctor may order hearing tests (audiograms) during or after treatment.